UK Tax Strategy 2021

 The VDM Group takes a conservative approach to the UK tax risk as it does to other risks in the business.

-Nevertheless, we recognize there is always a level or risk on taxation considering :
+Nevertheless, we recognize there is always a level of risk on taxation considering :

-• The scope for interpretation of the tax laws, i.e. tax laws are not always clears and tax authorities may take a different view on the application of the legislation
+- The scope for interpretation of the tax laws, i.e. tax laws are not always clear and tax authorities may take a different view on the application of the legislation

 The company ensures that its UK tax filing positions will at the least be allowable under applicable tax laws.
 Where there is uncertainty about the interpretation or application of UK tax law, the Company seeks advice from external experts.